 Wasn't I suppose to be informed?
 Can I sue for neglence if they felt like they did all they could do for my mother?
 I ordered a complete record of her file and the DNR paper is not there or my power of attorney papers not there neither.
 Do I have a case?

 Unless they did something wrong, not necessarily.
-Many people give a power of attorney to others "just in case." that doesn't mean that whoever deals with them has to ask the person holding the POA if the person who gave it is right in front of them and looks to be in an understanding state of...Read more »
+Many people give a power of attorney to others "just in case." that doesn't mean that whoever deals with them has to ask the person holding the POA if the person who gave it is right in front of them and looks to be in an...Read more »

 If they both were in attendence confidentiality would not apply.